anasabuhussein/xoGame/README.md

 >the project have sampl of data; you will found it in resources folder > sampleData > ...

+>add for each player folder has name like player id > this folder contain user files such as pic; you can show the example in   resources folder > file > id fo player (4f4c26b7-b301-11e8-b81a-0b5a893b3028 > pics).

 ### Endpoints
 1. POST, GET, PUT, DELETE ---> /games